hardcoverapp/hardcover-docs/DEVELOPERS.md

 ### How do I add a new language to the language dropdown?

 The root language should **not** be changed from English.
-To add a new language see [Starlight - Configure i18n](https://starlight.astro.build/guides/i18n/#configure-i18n).
+To add a new language, see [Starlight - Configure i18n](https://starlight.astro.build/guides/i18n/#configure-i18n).

-When adding a new language you should also update the existing translations in the astro config file to include the new language.
+When adding a new language, you should also update the existing translations in the astro config file to include the new language.

 ### How do I add a translation for an existing language?